The Reason 4: After X Factor (2011–12)

-After their elimination, The group were forced to change their name due to legal reasons when Canadian band The Reason filed a lawsuit against their name.
+After their elimination, The group were forced to change their name when Canadian band The Reason filed a lawsuit against their name.
 They later changed it to "The Reason 4" to reflect the four members of the group.
 In early 2011, The Reason 4 signed to management Upside UK and went on to sign a publishing deal with Sony ATV.
 In March 2011, The boys embarked on recording their first album which has been co written and produced by Eliot Kennedy famous for The Spice Girls, Take That, Bryan Adams, Celine Dion etc. and more recently creative director on The X Factor and Andy Murray, Girls Aloud, Natasha Bedingfield, Shayne Ward.
 The tracks were recorded at Steelworks Studio in Sheffield.

 In July 2011 The Reason 4 premiered their debut music video for "Take It All" which received over 100,000 views on YouTube in one week and was put on rotation on music channels Chart Show TV, The Box, Starz and Bliss.
 They also appeared 3 times on TV show This Morning On 7 August 2011 they released their debut single "Take It All" which charted at number 14 in the UK independent singles chart, followed by a 6 track EP titled Crying Out Loud which was released on 15 August 2011.
 Channel 4 also used The Reason 4's single "Take It All" as the closing music to the 2011 coverage of the Cheltenham Races.

 The Reason 4 received a great deal of press throughout 2011 including a 14-page spread in Gay Times magazine, a double page spread in Attitude and various interviews in The Daily Star and various other newspapers and magazines.
 They also supported Peter Andre on a number of UK tour dates through the summer, played many light switch ons where they were joined on stage by Keith Lemon in Blackpool.
 In November 2011 were the official support act for Joe McElderry on his UK Classic Tour alongside Roxanne Emery.

 The Reason 4 were due to release their second single in 2012 said to be "Broken" in preparation for their upcoming album tentatively titled Crying Out Loud also in 2012.
 But on 1 June 2012, they announced that they were splitting up due to financial reasons and that their album would not be released.